hix-06/linearRegressionScores/README.md

 - Making predictions on new data points.
 - MAE represents the average absolute difference between the actual and predicted values.
 - R-squared measures the proportion of the variance in the dependent variable that is predictable from the independent variable(s).
 - a high R-squared value and a relatively low MAE are positive indicators.
-It